After chess, cheating rows rock poker and fishing

 In his own tweet, Adelstein said he had been "clearly cheated", claiming that his suspicions were confirmed by reviewing previous playing footage of Lew.

-He speculated that his opponent might have been wearing a vibrating device that was used to communicate to her, though conceded it was impossible to know.
+He speculated that his opponent might have been wearing a vibrating device that was used to communicate information to her, though conceded it was impossible to know.

 Match organisers are investigating, stressing there is not yet any proof of wrongdoing.